zendesk/turtle/README.md

   - prefix:String prefix the server logs with this string
   - silent:Boolean do not show the server logs in stdout or stderr

-### turtle.client(templateName)
+### turtle.client(options)
 #### parameters

-- templateName:String the name of the template to use for this client.
+- options.template:String the name of the template to use for this client.
 Templates are declared for each turtle instance
+- options.name:String a name for this client. the client will be available at the url /client/<name>

 Creates and returns the new client for chaining.